 For the foreseeable future, Australian’s will have more spare time than ever before, so there’s never been a better opportunity to sink your teeth into all of those garden projects you’ve been putting off, or struggling to find the hours to complete.

-If you’re looking for a bit of inspiration, check out our top 5 projects to do in the garden during Autumn.
+If you’re looking for a bit of inspiration, check out our top five projects to enjoy in the garden.

-As we slowly transition into Autumn, our gardens are starting to relax after the extreme heat experienced during summer.
-The weather conditions at this time of year are especially kind to new plants, so it’s a great time to redesign or create a new garden bed.
+The weather conditions during spring and autumn are especially kind to new plants, so it’s a great time to redesign or create a new garden bed.
 While your soil is still nice and warm from the summer heat, the harsh temperatures have subsided, and as we’re yet to experience any morning frost, your new plants won’t be in for a shock as they settle into their new homes.
 Follow our guide to create a new garden bed in five simple steps.

 In most Australian homes, the lawn is the major feature of the garden and also one of the most widely used areas.
 It’s also no secret that Australian’s love their lawns.
 A place for relaxing, dining, playtime and pets, a well maintained lawn will also add value to your home, not to mention the lifestyle of it’s owner.